 Next door at 55 is the furthest west the great fire reached.

 The only remaining independent bank in London.
 Founded in 1672 by the goldsmith Richard Hoare and since 1676 has been located at what was then the sign of the golden bottle, and is now 37 Fleet Street.
 It was here on the 11th of July 1676 that the first cheque was written: 'Mr. Hoare ... pray pay to the bearer hereof Mr Witt Morgan fifty-four pounds ten shillings and ten pence and take for his receipt the same.
 Your loving friend, Will Hale, for Mr Richard Hoare, at the golden bottle in Cheapside.'

 History of Hoares bank

 Prince Henry's Room 17 Fleet Street, London EC4 - opposite Sweeney's Barbers shop.

-The Wax works remained for another fourteen years after Sweeney was hung, and displaying a wax effigy of Mr. Todd and his famous original chair, until closing its doors for the last time in 1816.
+The Waxworks remained for another fourteen years after Sweeney was hanged, and displaying a wax effigy of Mr Todd and his famous original chair, until closing its doors for the last time in 1816.

 The contents of this website are the property of knowledgeoflondon.com and therefore must not be reproduced without permission.
 Every effort is made to ensure the details contained on this website are correct, however, we cannot accept responsibility for errors and omissions.